 Today German dog breeds represent some of the most popular pups on the planet.
-Get ready to discover 25 amazing animals!
+So get ready to discover 25 amazing animals!

-Historically, German dog breeds are very popular – and we’re not just talking about the German Shepherd.
+Historically, German dog breeds are trendy – and we’re not just talking about the German Shepherd.

 You’ll be surprised to discover the breadth of breeds that stem from the country.